tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![Add Application Group](images/avdAddApplication.png "Add application")

 1. Choose **MSIX package** from the Application source
-1. Select the MSIX pacakge and MSIX application you just added
+1. Select the MSIX package and MSIX application you just added
 1. Ensure the **Application name** matches the name
 1. Click **Save** to include